kiphandwerker/PySQL/README.md

 - 🗃️ Browse and select **tables** within a selected database
 - 👁️ View all table contents in a responsive Treeview
 - 🧠 Run **custom SQL queries** and view results dynamically
+    - SQL syntax highlighting in the query editor
 - 📝 Clean, user-friendly interface built with Tkinter
+    - Change themes based on default ttk options

 ---